Lucas-C/dotfiles_and_notes/misc/Algos_DS_Enigmas/Algo_Notes.md

 binary search trees are better implemented using a contiguous array following a red-black tree's breadth-first order (like a heap basically)

-Trie / directed acyclic graph can be + efficient than binary search trees / hash tables qp-trie > crit-bit trie > Patricia trie: http://fanf.livejournal.com/137283.html
+Trie / directed acyclic graph can be + efficient than binary search trees / hash tables
+HAMT: "achieves almost hash table-like speed while using memory much more economically.
+Also, a hash table may have to be periodically resized, an expensive operation, whereas HAMTs grow dynamically" -> https://en.wikipedia.org/wiki/Hash_array_mapped_trie qp-trie > crit-bit trie > Patricia trie: http://fanf.livejournal.com/137283.html

 Test set membership aka sketching data structures: